Baphomet480/messages-app-mcp/README.md

 Please read the [contribution guidelines](CONTRIBUTING.md) for coding standards, testing expectations, and release practices.
 Conventional commits are encouraged (`feat:`, `fix:`, `docs:` …).

+The repo-specific build/verify workflow is documented in [docs/reference/build-verify-guidance.md](docs/reference/build-verify-guidance.md); make sure to follow it when opening PRs.

 ## License

 Released under the [MIT License](LICENSE).